Sristi27/Color-Grading-Game/README.md

 # Color-Grading-Game
-A simple game where you need to guess the given color.
+With the help of some tutorials,I created a simple game where you need to guess the given color.
 Created using HTML, CSS and JS.